 They were settled now and eager to test their neighbors.
+Dorothea removed a shoe and wiggled her toes through the stocking's hole.
+Then, tugging carefully, she folded the frayed wool under her toes.
+Replacing the shoe, she smiled at Anne.
 "Is behavior the reason your family put you to sea?"
 Dorothea opened her eyes wide, batting her eyelashes at Anne in mock innocence.
 "I'm visiting my uncle and aunt."
 If the light coming from the open hatch above had been stronger, they might have seen the crimson of her cheeks.
 "And bringing them a present, I reckon."
 Lydia giggled.